 Dinosaur Provincial Park

-In Alberta’s northern badlands, just south of the city of Grande Prairie, lies the recently discovered Pipestone Creek bonebed – a massive gravesite of the Pachyrhinosaurus, a plant eating dinosaur, dating back 73 million years.
-Much of the site is yet to be excavated.
-Soon to open is the new Philip J. Currie Museum, named after the man who co-founded the Royal Tyrrell Museum in Drumheller who is doing much of the work here.
-This much-heralded facility will be a mecca for palaeontologists around the world.
-Once the museum is open, tours of the area and special programming will resume.
+In Alberta’s northern badlands, close to Grande Prairie lies the recently discovered Pipestone Creek bonebed – a massive gravesite of the Pachyrhinosaurus, a plant eating dinosaur, dating back 73 million years.
+Much of the site is yet to be excavated and new discoveries abound.

 Supporting this ongoing excavation is the new Philip J. Currie Dinosaur Museum, fully opened to the public in September 2015.
 Named after the co-founder of the prestigious Royal Tyrrell Museum in Drumheller, this facility is an international institute for experiential learning and is rapidly becoming a mecca for palaeontologists around the world.